charpour/cordova-plugin-oauth/README.md

 cordova plugin add cordova-plugin-oauth --variable URL_SCHEME=mycoolapp
 ```

-URL_SCHEME will be registered as the scheme tp be used as the OAuth callback URL,
+URL_SCHEME will be registered as the scheme to be used as the OAuth callback URL,
 and expects a host of `oauth_callback` (i.e., if your app's ID is `mycoolapp`,
 your OAuth redirect URL should be `mycoolapp://oauth_callback`).